 Skip to content

-Discovering Relationships Using Music, Beliefs, Emotions, Attitudes & Thoughts (DRUMBEAT) is an evidence-based therapeutic intervention that uses music to engage participants, teach social skills, and build-self-esteem.
-Developed by the Western Australian drug and alcohol treatment agency Holyoake, the program was designed to address the difficulties in engaging young people, particularly at-risk youths and those of Indigenous descent, using traditional interventions such as cognitive behavioural therapy.
+Discovering relationships using music, beliefs, emotions, attitudes and thoughts (DRUMBEAT) is an evidence-based therapeutic intervention that uses music to engage participants, teach social skills, and build-self-esteem.
+Developed by the Western Australian drug and alcohol treatment agency Holyoake, the program was designed to address the difficulties in engaging young people, particularly those at-risk and those of Aboriginal and Torres Strait Islander descent, using traditional interventions such as cognitive behavioural therapy.

 Abstract adapted from Holyoake

 75 Canning Highway

 Victoria Park WA 6100